john-abah/ABAH_CHAT/README.md

 2. Open `abahchat.py` and update:
    - `self.model_client` to your new model name.
    - `model_info` to match the specifications of the newly pulled model.
+3. If the program is currently running, exit the session and run `abah_chat` again for the changes to take effect.

 ---